br3ndonland/udacity-portfolio/docs/pages/methods.md

   ```

 - Jekyll will create a `_site/` directory.
 Do not directly modify the files in the `_site/` directory.
 They will update automatically.
-- Jekyll automatically creates a *.gitignore- and its directory structure.
+- Jekyll automatically creates a _.gitignore_ and its directory structure.
 There is no need to manually build the directory structure as described in the [GitHub Pages guide from Jonathan McGlone](http://jmcglone.com/guides/github-pages/).
 - Jekyll websites use [themes](https://jekyllrb.com/docs/themes/) based on Ruby Gems.
-The files, like *_layouts/- and *_includes/*, are bundled within the gem.
+The files, like _layouts/_ and _includes/_, are bundled within the gem.

 ### Jekyll website page includes and layouts

 - I had to restructure the webpage code for Jekyll.
 I found the [creating pages docs from Jekyll](https://jekyllrb.com/docs/pages/) to be lacking.
 The [convert an HTML site to Jekyll tutorial](https://jekyllrb.com/tutorials/convert-site-to-jekyll/), the [GitHub Pages guide from Jonathan McGlone](http://jmcglone.com/guides/github-pages/) and the [GitHub Pages guide from Anna Debenham at 24 ways](https://24ways.org/2013/get-started-with-github-pages/) were more helpful when adapting the Udacity webpage for Jekyll.
 I agree with Debenham, who wrote, "Overall, the documentation for Jekyll feels a little sparse and geared more towards blogs than other sites..."
-- I [overrode the theme defaults](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) by adding *_layouts/- and *_includes/- folders.
+- I [overrode the theme defaults](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) by adding _\_layouts/- and _\_includes/- folders.
-- Instead of including the same header and footer HTML on every page, I added each separately to *header.html- and *footer.html- in my *_includes/- folder.
+- Instead of including the same header and footer HTML on every page, I added each separately to _header.html_ and _footer.html_ in my _includes/_ folder.
 - I then had to include [liquid templating tags](https://shopify.github.io/liquid/) in each layout to build the webpages.
 - Homepage:
-  - I created a simple *home.html- layout in *_layouts/*.
+  - I created a simple _home.html_ layout in _layouts_.
-  - I included the body of the webpage that I built for the Udacity project in the root directory (the *docs/- folder) as *index.html*, with `layout: home` in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/) instead of the header and footer.
+  - I included the body of the webpage that I built for the Udacity project in the root directory (the _docs/_ folder) as _index.html_, with `layout: home` in the [YAML front matter](https://jekyllrb.com/docs/frontmatter/) instead of the header and footer.
 - Other pages: I simply had to include YAML front matter at the beginning of the other pages to format them with layouts.

 [(Back to TOC)](#table-of-contents)